Kokonico/ObjLog/README.md

 [Switch Example] [2023-12-08 08:36:33.155] DEBUG: This is a debug message 3
 ```

-### I have a very limited amount of RAM, and I want to limit the amount of messages that are stored in memory!
+### I have a very limited amount of RAM, and I want to limit the number of messages that are stored in memory!

 ```python
 from objlog import LogNode